 Field data will be collected by Program staff and other stakeholders as assigned to answer these questions.
-An appropriate erosion predication tool will be used to collect pre- and post-project data to determine the amount of sediment reduction achieved at a worksite.
-Results will be reported as tons of sediment reduced per mile of road.
+A water erosion prediction tool may be used to collect pre and post project data to determine the amount of sediment reduction achieved at a worksite.
+Results will be reported as tons of sediment reduced for project length.

-Field data collection will require three site visits by Program staff, or others as assigned.
-Data sheets will be completed: 1) before the project begins, and; 2) five days after project completion date.
-Analysis will be used to produce sediment reduction yields.
-Five repeatable photo-points will also be installed during these site visits.
+Field data collection will require site visits by Program staff, or others as assigned.
+Erosion Prediction data sheets will be completed: 1) before the project begins, and; 2) five days after project completion date.
+Erosion Prediction analysis will be used to produce sediment reduction yields.
+Repeatable photo-points will also be determined during these site visits.

-Approximately one year later Program staff will return to the project site to perform a project walk through to ensure the project is still operational and reducing sediment.
-Photo-points will be repeated.
+Program staff will return to the project site to perform a project walk through to ensure the project is still operational and reducing sediment.
+Photo-points will be repeated as needed.

-Program staff (or others as assigned) will complete simple project completion report worksheet that will summarize the project implementation to ensure the grant was completed to achieve the grant objectives.
+Program staff (or others as assigned) will complete a project completion certification that will summarize the project implementation to ensure the grant was completed to achieve the grant objectives.